Hulu Japan

-Hulu (Note: In Katakana, it is spelled フールー (Fūru).) (known as Hulu Japan) is a Japanese subscription streaming service owned and operated by HJ Holdings, a subsidiary of Nippon Television Network Corporation.
-It was launched in September 2011 as the Japanese version of Hulu, the U.S. video-on-demand joint venture of The Walt Disney Company, 21st Century Fox, and NBCUniversal.
-In 2014, Hulu's Japanese operations were acquired by Nippon Television and spun off to become a distinct entity.
+Hulu (Note: In Katakana, it is spelled フールー (Fūru).) is a Japanese subscription streaming service owned by Nippon Television Network Corporation.
+It originally launched on September 1, 2011, as a localized version of Hulu, the American video-on-demand joint venture between The Walt Disney Company, 21st Century Fox, and NBCUniversal.
+On February 27, 2014, Hulu's Japanese operations were acquired by Nippon TV and spun off into a distinct, independent entity.

-Hulu Japan offers a library of television series from Nippon TV and other broadcasters (including NHK, TBS Television, Fuji Television, TV Asahi, and TV Tokyo among others), as well as original programming.
+The platform offers an extensive library of television programming from Nippon TV and other major domestic broadcasters, alongside original productions, international films, and foreign series.
+In recent years, Hulu Japan has expanded its offerings beyond traditional video streaming; notably, in October 2025, it launched an integrated e-comic service that allows users to purchase and read digital manga directly within its application and website.

-By March 2015, Hulu subscription's numbers had risen to 1 million memberships.
-As of 5 October 2021, Hulu Japan has a total of 2.8 million subscribers.
-As of 2022, the service was also the sixth highest-grossing subscription video-on-demand (SVOD) service in Japan.
+The service has experienced consistent growth since its inception.
+By March 2015, memberships had reached one million.
+As of October 5, 2021, Hulu Japan reported a total of 2.8 million subscribers.
+Furthermore, as of 2022, it ranked as the sixth highest-grossing subscription video-on-demand platform in the Japanese market.